johlju/PublishCodeCovCoverage/docs/usage.md

 1. Downloads the Codecov CLI from the official source.
 2. Verifies the CLI using PGP keys and SHA256 checksums.
-3. Executes the CLI to upload the coverage report to Codecov.io.
+3. Uploads coverage to Codecov.io in one of two ways:
+   - If `coverageFileName` is provided and exists, uses the `-f` parameter to upload the specific file
+   - If `coverageFileName` is not provided, uses the `-s` parameter with `testResultFolderName` to upload all coverage from the directory

 ## Troubleshooting